sketch-hq/sketch-assistant-types/README.md

 yarn add @sketch-hq/sketch-assistant-types@next
 ```

+> ⚠️ The package is in pre-release mode using the `next` tag.

 ## Development

 This section of the readme is related to developing the package.
 If you just want to consume the